petrusen/pomsimulator/docs/manual.md

 <p align="center">
 <img src=".img/Speciation_diagram_W.png" alt="drawing" width="400"/>

+The `Speciation` section of the configuration file includes a `m_idx` parameter, which selects the species for which molar fractions/percentages are computed to get the speciation plot.
+For IPAs, this value will be **0**, targetting the unique metal atom.
+For HPAs (XxxMmmOoo-hhH), we have:
+- `m_idx = 0`: molar fractions for the heteroatom (X).
+- `m_idx = 1`: molar fractions for the metal atom (M).

 ### 3.3 Plot Speciation Phase Diagram

+#### IPA systems:

-As in previous section, to plot phase diagrams, only the concentrations array computed at different values of the total concentration, generated by ``monometal_phase.py`` is needed.
+As in previous section, to plot phase diagrams, only the concentrations array computed at different values of the total concentration, generated by ``ipa_phase.py`` is needed.
-As a result of running `plot_phase_diagram.py` inside `utilities/`, a plot like the following one can be obtained:
+As a result of running `plot_phase_diagram_ipa.py` inside `utilities/`, a plot like the following one can be obtained:

 <p align="center">
 <img src=".img/phase_diagram_W.png" alt="drawing" width="400"/>

+#### HPA systems
+The procedure is the same, using ``hpa_phase.py`` for the calculation and ``plot_phase_diagram_hpa`` for the plotting.
+In this case, the variable in the Y-axis of the phase diagram is not the logarithmic concentration of the metal, but the X/M ratio instead.